-In-house testing shown that it is possible to get SilTites to work with Aluminium clad columns, but it is difficult to get them to work every time with a GCMS.
+In-house testing has shown that it is possible to get SilTites to work with aluminium clad columns, but it is difficult to get them to work every time with a GCMS.
 If someone was not using MS, then if they are careful they should be able to get them to work.

-Sometimes the Aluminium layer can be a little rough, so it would be a good idea to avoid any sections of the column that feel rough.
-Since the SilTite material is relatively hard, when it is compressed down on to a rough area of the Aluminium, it is more likely to cause a fracture.
+Sometimes the aluminium layer can be a little rough, so it would be a good idea to avoid any sections of the column that feel rough.
+Since the SilTite material is relatively hard, when it is compressed down on to a rough area of the aluminium, it is more likely to cause a fracture.

 SilTite nuts and ferrules are only available for the MS interface.

 The Agilent MS SilTite kit can be used.
 The ferrule fits with the point into the nut.

 No. SilTite ferrules can only be used with specific SilTite nuts which are characterized by two notches on the outside of the nut.
 The reason for this is that the angle in the tapered end of the nut is specifically designed to cause the tapered end of the ferrule to seal on the capillary column as the nut is tightened the required 60°.
 Swagelock type nuts don't have the correct angle on the taper to seal the ferrule on to the capillary column.

 The ferrule is a back ferrule, which means that the tapered end of the ferrule goes into the tapered recess of the nut.
 This leaves the flat face of the ferrule to be in contact with the flat face of the interface providing an airtight seal.

 We have generally found that SilTite μ-unions do not work well with metal columns.
 This is due to two factors.